ds28-ops/DL_Resnet/README.md

 ## Repo Schema
 * Models folder has all our pre-trained models.
 The good, bad, and the ugly.
-* Notebooks folder has the 3 notebooks  with the best performance.
+* Notebooks folder has the 3 notebooks of models with slighly different architecture.
 * Requirements.txt has all the required libraries
 * README, well, you know.